emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-3-Spatial Clustering Using Optimization in Python.md

   - python
 ---

-In this post,
-we provide an optimization based spatial clustering algorithm.
+Supply chain Greenfield Analysis helps determine where to locate your warehouses and factories based on customer demand.
+In this post, we provide an optimization based spatial clustering algorithm.
-We use this algorithm to solve a facility location problem which is identifying optimal distribution center locations for a given demand network to minimize cost.
+We use this algorithm to solve a Supply chain Greenfield Analysis problem.

 ![_config.yml]({{ site.baseurl }}/images//Spatial Clustering Using Optimization in Python/distribution_center.jpg)